 Why co-working spaces?

-"You don't have to worry about getting the internet turned on or fix the printer jam.
-People come to the space because they need to get something done but they stay for the community, collaboration and the networking."
+"You don't have to worry about getting the internet turned on or fix the printer jam," Elam said.
+"People come to the space because they need to get something done, but they stay for the community, collaboration and networking."

-"When you're just starting out, it pays to maximize every resource you already have at your disposal," saidAlon Alroy, co-founder and CMO of event-management platform Bizzabo, which operates out of a co-working space.
-Make "the most of the community – you get as much out of it as you put in.
-Put in the extra effort to get to know your neighbors, [and] attend the professional meetups and seminars.
+"When you're just starting out, it pays to maximize every resource you already have at your disposal," said Alon Alroy, co-founder and CMO of event-management platform Bizzabo, which operates out of a co-working space. "[Make] the most of the community – you get as much out of it as you put in.
+Get to know your neighbors, [and] attend the professional meetups and seminars.
 You never know who you might meet or what you might learn."

 What to consider when choosing a space

-"When looking for a co-working space, you should go visit everything that your city has to offer until you find the space that suits you and your team," Elam said.
+"When looking for a co-working space, you should go visit everything your city has to offer until you find the space that suits you and your team," Elam said.
 "Most [shared offices] offer a free day to test out the space."

-While a co-working space might have everything a growing business needs, not all of these amenities are necessarily included in your membership price.
-Be sure to read the fine print and know exactly what you're paying for, so you don't end up with any hidden fees after you've already set yourself up in a space.
+While a co-working space might have everything a growing business needs, not all of those amenities are necessarily included in your membership price.
+Be sure to read the fine print and know exactly what you're paying for so you don't end up with any hidden fees after you've already set yourself up in a space.